-With the head kit (01), idler assembly (02) and rotor adjusting sleeve (07) removed, push the rotor/shaft assembly (03A) toward the head end of the pump until the seal between the shaft and rubber bellows of the seal breaks loose.
-Slide the rotor/shaft back into the housing until the rotating portion of the seal can be grasped.
+With the head kit (01), idler assembly (02) and rotor adjusting sleeve (07) removed, push the rotor/shaft assembly (03A) toward the head end of the pump until the seal between the shaft and rubber bellows of the inboard and outboard rotating portion of the seal breaks loose.
+Slide the rotor/shaft back into the housing until the rotating portions of the seal can be grasped.
 Hold the seal while sliding the rotor/shaft assembly toward the head end of the pump until the seal slides completely off the shaft.